AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/action.md

 ---
 title: Action Wizard
-description: Automate a routine set of commands to your files
+description: Save time and keystrokes by using an Action to automatically apply a set of commands to one or multiple files
 role: Business Practitioner
 product: Acrobat DC
 level: Advanced